raphaelnunes67/playwright-features/README.md

 # playwright-features

-## Some apps based on playwright and unittest scope
+Some applications based on playwright and unittest scope